Skip to main content

 Step 2: Securing the “Right Gear” Strategy ⚙️

 Defensive thermal management begins with the transmission, not the foot pedal.
 The golden rule for long grades is utilizing lower gears before crossing the peak.
+This allows engine compression to hold back the load naturally.

 🛑 The Danger of Neutral Coasting